zowe/docs-site/docs/extend/extend-apiml/draft-api-mediation-spring-enablers.md

 When your application stops, the Spring Enabler receives an event that the Spring Context is to be destroyed.
 The Spring Enabler handles this event by gracefully unregistering your application from API ML Discovery service.

-## Adding documentation

-## Validating your API service discoverability

-<font color = "red"> REVIEW THE FOLLOWING SECTIONS TO DETERMINE RELEVANCE TO THIS ATICLE </font>

-## Configuring your Spring Boot based service

-Configure your Spring Boot based service by following the steps described in [Configuring your service](./api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md#configuring-your-service) in the onboarding guide using the Plain Java Enabler (PJE).

-Provide default service configuration in the `service-configuration.yml` file located in your service source tree resources directory.

-**Note:** To externalize service onboarding configuration, see: [Externalizing onboarding configuration](api-mediation-onboard-enabler-external-configuration.md).

-##  Registering your service with API ML

-The following steps outline the process of registering your service with API ML.
-Each step is described in detail in this article.

-<font color = "red"> Provide simple example with the @EnableApiDiscovery annotation on main app class.</font>

 ## Unregister your service with API ML
  <font color = "red"> NOTE: SHould this process for unregistering a service with API ML be included in this document? </font>